Skip to main content

 Choosing a lawyer with experience handling the complications that often arise in motorcycle accident claims is critical to the success of your case’s outcome.
 First, most motorcycle accident victims suffer a catastrophic injury, meaning that their medical bills can easily reach over $100,000, sometimes more.
 And, there’s a chance that they’ll be temporarily or permanently disabled, which can affect their earning potential.
 Victims are entitled to demand compensation to cover past, present, and future medical care, as well as unearned wages from time missed at work, and the difference between what they were earning before the wreck and what they’re now earning, if they have to take a lower-paying job.

 Additionally, even though motorcycles are much more mainstream now than in decades past, there’s still a bit of a bias against riders.
 Even if you wear a helmet, jury members (and insurance companies) may feel that you were careless with your own safety or may assume that you were a reckless driver.
-A good motorcycle accident attorney can overcome these objections and build a strong case, painting you as the rightful victim.
+Our skilled motorcycle accident attorney can overcome these objections and build a strong case, painting you as the rightful victim.

 Legal Help When You Need It Most